jenkinsci/github-pr-comment-build-plugin/README.md

 ## Changelog

+### 2.3 (September 20, 2021)

+Add GitHub comment author in the cause object when a build is triggered.
+Whitelist cause methods for easier use from pipeline scripts.

 ### 2.2 (November 6, 2020)

 Add GitHub comment body in the cause object when a build is triggered